-Athlete escorts will lead athletes to the podium for the Victory Ceremony.
+Athlete escorts will lead athletes to the carpeted area for the Victory Ceremony.
 During the medal presentation, accreditation must either be temporarily surrendered to the Victory Ceremony coordinator or hidden out of sight.
 No participant in the Victory Ceremony should have flags, mascots, a mobile phone, a camera, headphones, sport equipment or other items on them during the ceremony.
 If any athlete is in possession of any of these items, they must be passed to the Victory Ceremony coordinator for the duration of the Ceremony.
-Athletes must be wearing their NPC tracksuits.
+Athletes must be wearing their NPC tracksuits or agreed uniform (sport dependent).
 Please also note that no one other than athletes and those who are part of the Sport Presentation Victory Ceremonies team may be part of the Victory Ceremony.